Oren Lyons

-Oren R. Lyons Jr. (born 1930) is a Haudenosaunee Faithkeeper of the Wolf Clan of both the Onondaga Nation and the Seneca Nation of the Six Nations of the Grand River.
+Oren R. Lyons Jr. (born 1930) is a Haudenosaunee Faithkeeper of the Turtle Clan of both the Onondaga Nation and Seneca Nation.
 For more than 14 years he has been a member of the Indigenous Peoples of the Human Rights Commission of the United Nations and has had other leadership roles.

 A highly recognized college lacrosse player at Syracuse University during his undergraduate years, Lyons later became increasingly active as an advocate for the rights of Indigenous peoples.
 He is the founder of the Haudenosaunee lacrosse team.

-He became a professor of American Studies at University at Buffalo.

 Background, education, and athletic career

 Lyons was born in 1930 and raised in the culture and practices of the Seneca and Onondaga nations in what is now Upstate New York.

-Oren Lyons, dancing at evening camp fire, Camp Onondaga, Long Lake, NY, 1947.

 In the summers of 1947 and 1948, he worked as a junior counselor at Camp Onondaga on Long Lake New York.
 Lyons served in the United States Army.

+Oren Lyons, dancing at evening camp fire, Camp Onondaga, Long Lake, NY, 1947.

-He received an athletic scholarship in lacrosse to Syracuse University, where he was awarded the Orange Key for his academic and athletic accomplishments.
+Lyons received an athletic scholarship in lacrosse to Syracuse University, where he was awarded the Orange Key for his academic and athletic accomplishments.
 He graduated from the College of Fine Arts in 1958.
 A lifelong lacrosse player, Oren was an All-American at Syracuse, where the Syracuse Orange men's lacrosse went undefeated during his graduating year.
 Athlete Jim Brown, later known for his professional football career, was also on his team.
 After graduation, Lyons played for several teams, including the New York Lacrosse Club (1959–1965), the New Jersey Lacrosse Club (1966–1970), and the Onondaga Athletic Club (1970–1972).

 Upon leaving Syracuse, Lyons pursued a career in commercial art in New York City, becoming the art and planning director of Norcross Greeting Cards.
 While working for Norcross, Lyons appeared as a challenger on the February 14, 1960 episode of the popular panel game show What's My Line?.

 Outside of work, Lyons exhibited his own paintings during this time.
-In 1970, Lyons returned to Onondaga to be closer to his cultural heritage.
+In 1970, Lyons returned to Onondaga to be closer to his cultural heritage..

-In recognition of his contributions over many years as a teacher of undergraduate and graduate students at the University at Buffalo, Dr. Lyons is listed as SUNY Distinguished Service Professor and professor emeritus of American Studies in the UB College of Arts and Sciences.
+He became a professor of American Studies at University at Buffalo.
+In recognition of his contributions over many years as a teacher of undergraduate and graduate students at the University at Buffalo, Lyons is listed as SUNY Distinguished Service Professor and professor emeritus of American Studies in the UB College of Arts and Sciences.